 Disadvantages of a Cinewhoop

-- Shorter flight times due to the extra weight and relatively inefficient propeller motor combo
+- Shorter flight times due to the extra weight of the prop guards, and relatively inefficient propeller motor combo

 - Less nimble and slower compared to typical freestyle drones